 - Will you use the same supporting documentation (references, transcripts) if I apply for more than one programme?

 No, not automatically.
 You will need to upload your supporting documentation separately for each application that you submit.

 - If I want to apply for a PhD, do I need to provide a research proposal with my application?

 Yes, if you are applying for a PhD, you will need to provide us with a detailed research proposal with your application.
-More information on research proposals can be found here.
+More information on research proposals.